 CPU utilization for the busiest node in the cluster.

 If the hottest node is frequently above the recommended value, even when your average CPU utilization is reasonable, you might be accessing a small part of your data much more frequently than the rest of your data.
-Use the Key Visualizer tool to identify hotspots in your table that might be causing spikes in CPU utilization, and check your schema design to make sure it supports even distribution of reads and writes across each table.

 Cloud Bigtable reports the following metrics for disk usage: